 Although diets have been around for centuries, studies have shown that very few people experience sustainable changes in their health or weight.
 Worse, dieting is associated with weight cycling, disordered eating, eating disorders, and weight stigma.
 In short, diet culture is an outdated paradigm whose time is up!
 (Download references.)

-When I was in medical school just a few decades ago, peptic ulcer disease (PUD) was believed to be caused by stress and excess stomach acid.
-The treatment was a bland diet and antacids, which didn’t work very well.
+When I was in medical school a few decades ago(!), peptic ulcer disease (PUD) was believed to be caused by stress and excess stomach acid.
+Therefore, the treatment was a bland diet and antacids, which didn’t work very well.
 Later powerful acid blockers were developed.
 These treatments worked better, but the ulcers frequently relapsed and required repeated or chronic treatment.

 Despite these ultimately ineffective therapies, the discovery by Barry Marshall and Robin Warren that most cases of PUD were caused by a bacterial infection was initially met with great skepticism, defensiveness and criticism.
 They continued to challenge the dogma, even going so far as to intentionally infect themselves with H. pylori.
 It was well over a decade before it was widely accepted that PUD could be cured with a single round of triple therapy.

 Aha!
 No wonder the old PUD treatment didn’t work: We were treating the symptoms, not the cause.